Written by Support InfoBridge

-In this manual we explain how to setup the Exchange Online Synchronizer for synchronizing users devided in different ranks on multiple servers, or when you have a lot of users (over 200 users).
+In this manual, we explain how to set up the Exchange Online Synchronizer for synchronizing users divided in different ranks.

 The Exchange Online Synchronizer Admin needs to be started with an extra parameter in the start command of the shortcut.
 The parameter to use are /RANKED and /S<n> (Where <n> stands for the server number, e.g.: /S1)

 "C:\Program Files (x86)\InfoBridge\Exchange Online Synchronizer\InfoBridge Synchronizer Administrator.exe" /RANKED /S1

 The moment you start the Exchange Online Synchronizer admin a new folder is created in your local user folder.
 This folder will hold the log files and the service options.
 A separate folder for each rank is created.

 Go to the Technical settings after starting the Exchange Online Synchronizer admin.
 Here you need to add the Exchange server configuration for each rank you use.